artisan-roaster-scope/artisan/_docs/00-quick-start-guide.md

 {: style="color: #2899c7;" }

 **Watch out!**
-If you read through the topics on the left you will have a very good idea of how Artisan works.
+If you read through the topics on the left you will have a very good idea of how **<span style="color: #2899c7;">artisan scope</span>** works.
 This Quick-Start-Guide is not intended to answer all technical questions.
 {: .notice--primary}

-Artisan Quick-Start Guide is maintained by *Michael Herbert of [CarefreeBuzzBuzz](https://www.carefreebuzzbuzz.com/){:target="_blank"}*.
-If you have suggestions for improving the content of the Quick-Start-Guide or technical questions, please use the [Artisan discussion forum](https://github.com/artisan-roaster-scope/artisan/discussions) (GitHub registration required).
+This **<span style="color: #2899c7;">artisan scope</span>** Quick-Start Guide is maintained by *Michael Herbert of [CarefreeBuzzBuzz](https://www.carefreebuzzbuzz.com/){:target="_blank"}*.
+If you have suggestions for improving the content of the Quick-Start-Guide or technical questions, please use the [**<span style="color: #2899c7;">artisan discussion forum</span>**](https://github.com/artisan-roaster-scope/artisan/discussions) ([GitHub registration](https://artisan-scope.org/discussions/) required).
 When clicking links in this Quick-Start-Guide, we suggest you open links in a new window.
-You can also find a great deal of more advanced information at the [Artisan Blog](https://artisan-roasterscope.blogspot.com/).
+You can also find a great deal of more advanced information at the [**<span style="color: #2899c7;">artisan blog</span>**](https://artisan-roasterscope.blogspot.com/).
 Use the search bar in the upper left.

-### artisan.plus
+### artisan platform
 {: style="color: #2899c7;" }

-Introduced as part of Artisan v2, [artisan.plus](https://artisan.plus/en/) is an inventory management system which is not covered in the Quick Start Guide.
-Artisan v2 connects to the inventory management service.
+Introduced as part of **<span style="color: #2899c7;">artisan scope</span>** 2.0 release, the [artisan platform](https://artisan.plus/en/) is an inventory management system which is not covered in the Quick Start Guide. **<span style="color: #2899c7;">artisan scope</span>** connects to the inventory management service.
 This service manages your stock of beans and automatically subtracts batches as you roast them.
 Beans can be specified to every detail and only essential meta data of roasts is stored online in the cloud.
 All roast profiles stay local just with you and are not shared with the platform.
-You can read the [Artisan Plus Quick Start Guide](https://doc.artisan.plus/docs/quick-start-guide/).
-Signing up for this service is a great way to support Artisan.
+You can read the [artisan platform Quick Start Guide](https://doc.artisan.plus/docs/quick-start-guide/).
+Signing up for this service is a great way to support **<span style="color: #2899c7;">artisan scope</span>**.

 Additional popup menus in the Roast Properties dialog (menu `Roast` >> `Properties`) allow you to choose from your stock and have beans information filled in automatically.

-The [artisan.plus service](https://artisan.plus/en/) features support for
+The [artisan platform](https://artisan.plus/en/) features support for

 - multiple users, machines and stores
 - blends & certifications
 - charts, tax reports & predictions
+- roast scheduling
-- Support for offline roasting which Cropster doesn't.
-Your roasts and profiles are uploaded when you reconnect to Plus.
+- support for offline roasting which Cropster doesn't.
+Your roasts and profiles are uploaded when you reconnect to the platform.

-### Learn what Artisan can do and Your First Roast
+### Learn what artisan scope can do and Your First Roast
 {: style="color: #2899c7;" }

 **Best Practices - Learn to save your settings.**   Go to `Help` >> `Save Settings`
 Maybe the most important step.
 Save your settings and make a habit of it before every upgrade and when you change settings.
 Also after installing a new version do two things; read the release notes so you can spot anything relevant to your roasting, and look over the shortcuts as new ones are often being added.

-Skim the pages of this Quick Start Guide, learn what Artisan RoasterScope can do, and then go back and read the pages of interest in detail.
-For each roast, an Artisan "profile" will be created and can be saved in various formats and can be exported for sharing under File>Save Graph (be sure to review these).
+Skim the pages of this Quick Start Guide, learn what **<span style="color: #2899c7;">artisan scope</span>** can do, and then go back and read the pages of interest in detail.
+For each roast, an **<span style="color: #2899c7;">artisan</span>** "profile" will be created and can be saved in various formats and can be exported for sharing under File>Save Graph (be sure to review these).
 For most of the topics below, you will find a page in this Quick Start Guide, and some are linked.

-New as of 2026 are User Interface Modes:  Standard, Expert, and Production.
-Artisan 4 starts in Standard mode, which restricts menus and dialogs to basic configurations and functionalities.
-By using the Mode menu, Artisan can be switched to Expert mode, which restores full functionality, similar to previous versions.
+New as of 2026 are User Interface Modes:  Standard, Expert, and Production.  **<span style="color: #2899c7;">artisan scope</span>** v4 starts in Standard mode, which restricts menus and dialogs to basic configurations and functionalities.
+By using the mode menu, **<span style="color: #2899c7;">artisan scope</span>** can be switched to Expert mode, which restores full functionality, similar to previous versions.
 Additionally, there's a Production mode that hides all configuration options and features only the UI elements and functions necessary for production.

 **Standard Mode Choices**